datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. Use Pub/Sub and Google Data Studio.
 4. Use Dataflow's built-in timestamps for ordering and filtering

+A is correct because together, Pub/Sub and Dataflow can provide a solution.

 > Storage of JSON files with occasionally changing schema, for ANSI SQL queries.

 1. Store in BigQuery.
 Provide format files for data load an update them as needed.
-2. X Store in Cloud Storage.
+2. tore in Cloud Storage.
 Link data as temporary tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.
 3. Store in BigQuery.
 Select "Automatically detect" in the Schema section.
 4. Store in Cloud Storage.
 Link data as permanenet tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.

+D is not correct because you should not use Cloud Storage for this scenario: it is cumbersome and doesn't add value.

-Testing a Machine Learning model with validatoin data returns 100% correct answers.
+> Testing a Machine Learning model with validatoin data returns 100% correct answers.

 1. The model is working extremely well, indicating the hyperparameters are set correctly.
 2. The model is underfit.
 There is a problem
 3. X The model is overfit.
 There is a problem
 4. The model is perfectly fit.
 You do not need to continue training.

-A company has migrated their Hadoop cluster to the cloud and is now using Dataproc with the same settings and same methodes as in the data center.
+> A company has migrated their Hadoop cluster to the cloud and is now using Dataproc with the same settings and same methodes as in the data center.
 What would you advise them to do to make better use of the cloud environment?

 1. Upgrade to the latest version of HDFS.
 Change the settings in Hadoop components to optimize for the different kinds of work in the mix.
 2. X Store persistent data off-cluster.
 Start a cluster for one kind of work then shut it down when it is not processing data.
 3. Find more jobs to run so the cluster utilization will cost-justify the expense.
 4. Migrate from Dataproc to an open source Hadoop Cluster hosted on Compute Engine, because this is the only way to get all the Hadoop customizations needed for efficiency.

+B is correct.
+Storing persistent data off the cluster allows the cluster to be shut down when not processing data.
+And it allows separate clusters to be started per job of per kind of work, so tuning is less important.

-Cost-effective backup to Google Cloud of multi-TB databases from another cloud including monthly DR drills.
+> Cost-effective backup to Google Cloud of multi-TB databases from another cloud including monthly DR drills.

 1. Use Transfer Appliance.
 Transfer to Cloud Storage Nearline bucket.
 2. Use Storage Transfer Service.
 Transfer to Cloud Storage Nearline bucket.
-3. X Use Transfer Appliance.
+3. Use Transfer Appliance.
 Transfer to Cloud Storage Coldline bucket.
 4. Use Storage Transfer Service.
 Transfer to Cloud Storage Coldline bucket.

+D is not correct because you should not use Coldline if you want to access the files monthly.

-As part of your backup plan, you want to be able  to restore snapshots of Compute Engine instances using the fewest steps.
+> As part of your backup plan, you want to be able  to restore snapshots of Compute Engine instances using the fewest steps.

 1. Export the snapshots to Cloud Storage.
 Create disks from the exported snapshot files.
 Create images from the new disks.
 2. Use the snapshots to create replacement disks.
 Use the disks to create instances as needed.
 3. Export the snapshots to Cloud Storage.
 Create images from the exported snapshot files.
 4. X Use the snapshots to create replacement instances as needed.

-Cost-effective way to run non-critical Apache Spark jobs on Dataproc?
+> Cost-effective way to run non-critical Apache Spark jobs on Dataproc?

 1. Set up a cluster in high availability mode with high-memory machine types.
 Add 10 additional local SSDs.
 2. X Set up a cluster in standard mode with high-memory machine types.
 Add 10 additional preemptible worker nodes.
 3. Set up a cluster in high availability mode with default machine types.
 Add 10 additional preemptible worker nodes.
 4. Set up a cluster in standard mode with the default machine types.
 Add 10 additional local SSDs.

+B is correct because Spark and high-memory machines only need the standared mode.
+Also, use prremptible nodes because you want to save money and this is not mission-critical.

-A cllient is using Cloud SQL database to serve infrequently changing lookup tables.
+> A client is using Cloud SQL database to serve infrequently changing lookup tables that host data used by applications.
+The applications will not modify the tables.
 As they expand into other geographic regions they want to ensure good performance.
 What fo you recommend?

-1. X Migrate to Cloud Spanner
+1. Migrate to Cloud Spanner
 2. Instance high availability configuration
 3. Read replicas
 4. Replicate from an external server

+A is not correct because there is no mention of a scale issue requiring a larger database of globally consistent transactions.

-Event data in CSV format to be queried for individual values over time windows.
+> Event data in CSV format to be queried for individual values over time windows.
 Which storage and schema to minimize query costs?

-1. X Use Cloud Bigtable.
+1. Use Cloud Bigtable.
 Design tall and narrow tables, and use a new row for each single event version.
 2. Use Cloud Storage.
 Join the raw file data with a BigQuery log table.
 3. Use Cloud BigTable.
 Design short and wide tables, and use a new column for each single event version.
 4. Use Cloud Storage.
 Write a Dataprep job to split the data into partitioned tables.

+D is not correct because you do not need to use Google Cloud Storage for this scenario.
+It might be chraper for storage, but not for processing.

-A application has the following data requirements.
+> An application has the following data requirements.
 1. It requires strongly consistent transactions 2.
 Total data will be less than 500 GB.
 3. The data does not need to be straming or real time.
 Which dta technology would fit these requirements?

 1. BigQuery
 2. Cloud SQL
-3. X Cloud BigTable
+3. Cloud BigTable
 4. Memorystore

+C is not correct.
+Cloud BigTable is not designed to support strongly consistent transactions.